My Year in Review - 2022 Edition

 I also managed to consolidate a lot of my daily workflow, and I now only use a single MacBook Air and my iPhone for everything.
 This has made things a lot easier for me, as I no longer need to switch devices constantly or remotely connect to devices that are sitting in the same room.
 This has also had the benefit of getting rid of a lot of clutter.

 I also plan on finishing a book that I am working on and hopefully starting a new one before the end of 2023.
-As long as nothing major comes up, I should be able to accomplish this.
+If nothing major comes up, I should be able to accomplish this.

 And like always, I am going to try my best to stay safe and healthy, which is the most important thing that I can do.